Family Lawyer Yorkville

 A noncustodial parent is required by law to pay a statutory amount of child support to the residential parent based on a percentage the noncustodial parent’s net income.

 The percentage is based on the number of minor children between the parties.
 In Illinois, a child is considered a minor until he or she turns 18 or graduates high school, whichever occurs later.
 There are several other events that can emancipate a child, making the noncustodial parent no longer responsible for child support, such as the marriage of the child.
+If you have any reservations, please take a moment to look at our reviews.

 Child Support Calculation – Family Lawyer Yorkville